NEC Rules for Kitchen & Countertop Receptacle Placement

 What is the maximum kitchen counter outlet height according to the NEC?

-According to NEC 210.52(C)(5), the maximum receptacle height above countertop is 20 inches.
+According to NEC 210.52(C)(5), the maximum receptacle height above countertop is 20 inches (508 mm).
 This ensures that the electrical plug from an appliance can easily reach the power outlet without creating a cord-draping hazard.
-There is no specified minimum height, but practical installation considerations usually place them several inches above the counter surface.
+There is no specified minimum height in the NEC, but practical installation considerations usually place them several inches above the counter surface.

 Does a kitchen island outlet need to be GFCI protected?

 Yes.
-Any 125-volt receptacle serving countertop surfaces in a kitchen, including a kitchen island outlet, must be GFCI protected per NEC 210.8(A)(6).
-This is a non-negotiable safety requirement to protect against shock hazards near sinks or other wet areas common in kitchens.
+Any 125-volt receptacle serving countertop surfaces in a kitchen, including a kitchen island outlet, must be GFCI protected where the NEC requires it.
+This is a safety requirement to protect against shock hazards near sinks or other wet areas common in kitchens.

 What is the receptacle meaning in the NEC?